The British Sundial Society (“We”, “us”, “our”) is committed to protecting and respecting your privacy.

 We will keep your basic personal data for as long as you are a member with us.
 Should your membership cease, we will retain your personal data for a period of one further year, after which time it will be destroyed.

 We do not keep any credit card or bank account details longer than necessary to process the transaction.

 We may disclose your personal information to third parties:

-You have the right to ask us not to process your personal data for marketing purposes.
-We will inform you (before collecting your data) if we intend to use your data for such purposes or if we intend to disclose your information to any third party for such purposes.
+In certain circumstances, you have the right to restrict or object to the processing of your personal data for particular purposes, such as marketing purposes.
+We will inform you (before collecting your data) if we intend to use your data for such purposes.
 Where available, you can exercise your right to prevent such processing by checking certain boxes on the forms we use to collect your data.
 You can also exercise the right at any time by contacting us at firstname.lastname@example.org.

 Our site may, from time to time, contain links to and from other websites including, but not limited to, those of partner networks, advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.

 You have the right to access information held about you.
 Providing you this information is free of charge, but charges may apply for excessive requests.

 You also have the right to have your personal data rectified if any of your personal data held by us is inaccurate or incomplete, and in certain circumstances the right to request erasure of your personal data held by us.